 Educator Resources

-The resources here are provided by the Idaho State Department of Education (SDE) to help educators of Idaho students with science education ideas, examples and materials.
+The resources here are provided by the Idaho Department of Education to help educators of Idaho students with science education ideas, examples and materials.
 For the latest grant, professional development, and scholarship opportunities follow our Idaho Science Coach Page on Facebook.

 -